1974 United States Senate election in South Dakota

 The 1974 United States Senate election in South Dakota was held on November 5, 1974.
 Incumbent Democratic U.S. Senator George McGovern ran for reelection to a third term and won.

-McGovern's reelection was notable for the fact two years prior, in the 1972 presidential election, McGovern lost his home state by 9 points to Richard Nixon, yet won his Senate reelection bid by 7 points, marking a sixteen point swing in two years.
+McGovern's reelection was notable for the fact two years prior, in the 1972 presidential election, McGovern lost his home state by 9 points to Richard Nixon, yet won his Senate reelection bid by 6 points, marking a fifteen point swing in two years.

 Primary elections

 Primary elections were held on June 4, 1974.